How to travel with only a carry-on

 .

-Here's the list of what I took on 2 trips to completely different destinations, with varying durations and temperatures.
-There's a winter list and a summer beach trip list.
+Here's the list of what I took on two trips to completely different destinations, with varying durations and temperatures.
+There's a winter trip list , as well as what I packed for a 3-week trip summer Southeast Asia trip, which combined urban sightseeing and beach time in the summer.

 .